Kinhost dot Org

 A broken reality filter can be the result of toxins, gaslighting New, brainwashing, hypnosis, drugs, certain brain chemical abnormalities, dementia, schizophrenia, Alzheimer's, and more.
 An unhealthy reality filter can be the result of simply having and reinforcing an unhealthy view of reality.
 For example, (content notice: gaslighting) say X has been gaslit, X may believe they are going crazy, even though they are being manipulated.
 X's memory may be fine — but they reject things that they remember in favor of what their abuser says happened.
 X's friend compliments their memory, saying "Wow, I'm surprised you remember that." but X takes it to mean that their friend is shocked that X's memory is so inaccurate — and X starts apologizing and muttering about how awful their memory is. (end of example)

-Armor is an invisible but solid impermeable boundary we can erect around ourselves.
+Armor is an invisible but solid impermeable boundary we can erect around ourselves (cf the Fortify panic reaction New).
 Armor keeps things out, and it's not very discriminating like our filters.
 It might take the place of our personal space, it can be any distance from our body, but usually it remains fixed at a certain distance from us.
 Victims of abuse sometimes erect armor around themselves, so I'd like to give a word of caution about armor.
 Just as it's not healthy to have broken boundaries that allow bad things in that are better off kept out, it's also not healthy to have impenetrable and non-discriminating boundaries that keep good things out.
 Unfortunately most of us who use armor instead of other methods don't realize whether our armor is broken -- the faults in our armor are usually big blind spots we cannot see.
 It's solid and fixed in place, but what if it has gaps, holes that leave us vulnerable while keeping the people who can help us at a distance.
 If you study history, the head-to-toe solid suit of armor was not in service for long and had very limited uses.
 It made the wearer quite vulnerable, and eventually it was relegated to being mostly ceremonial.
 It so limited the mobility and vision of the wearer that it rendered them nearly helpless to attack.
 It's similar with armor-like boundaries.
 They should be used with caution.

 There's other types of boundaries -- sheilds which are easy to manipulate and move around or use only when needed, and so on.
 But I think by now I've painted the analogy of types of armor to boundaries and you might get the point and purpose, and understand that there are different types, and different qualities of boundaries that are useful in different situations, and that like most things going too far is as bad as not going far enough.
 Everything in moderation, including moderation.